Everything We Know About Santa Fe Killer Dimitrios Pagourtzis

 In another eerie Facebook photo, he had a ‘Born to Kill’ t-shirt spread out on a bed.

 Pagourtzis was on the honor roll in Freshman year and was in AP classes in Sophmore year and played Varsity football.
+Allegedly, he was bullied by coaches.
 One AP Language Arts teacher said he was bright and did not present with warning signs.
 She said he never wrote “weird things”.

 He attended a traditional Greek Orthodox church and participated in traditional Greek dance.